 When cough is frequent, due to an infection or throat irritation, cough is the body’s pulmonary defense response that expels foreign or excess substances.
 What causes cough?
 What are its symptoms?
 How can it be treated?
 Can plants help us for this?

 Sometimes, cough occurs when swallowing food in the trachea or if you speak and swallow at the same time.
 Since the food item didn’t follow the normal path down to the stomach, this natural reflex helps expel it – quite forcefully.

 - Important note about Coronavirus – if you experience any symptoms (fever, sore throat, cough, sore muscles, fatigue), use your phone to call your doctor.
-Don’t travel to visit your doctor unless expressly asked to do so.
 The remedies presented here might alleviate symptoms, but they cannot replace professional health care and follow-up.